tgstation/tgstation/.github/guides/STANDARDS.md

 * Calls to the database must be escaped properly - use sanitizeSQL to escape text based database entries from players or admins, and isnum() for number based database entries from players or admins.

 * All calls to topics must be checked for correctness.
 Topic href calls can be easily faked by clients, so you should ensure that the call is valid for the state the item is in.
 Do not rely on the UI code to provide only valid topic calls, because it won't.
 	* Don't expose a topic call to more than what you need it to.
-If you are only looking for an item inside an atom, don't look for every item in the world - just look for items in the atom.
+If you are only looking for an item inside an atom, don't look for every item in the world - just look in the atom's contents.
 		* You rarely should call `locate(ref)` without specifying a list!
 This is a serious exploit vector which can be used to spawn Nar'sie or delete players across the map.
 Try narrowing it down via a list - such as `locate(ref) in contents`, to find an item in an atom's contents.

 * Information that players could use to metagame (that is, to identify round information and/or antagonist type via information that would not be available to them in character) should be kept as administrator only.